ankurshukla80/cloud-foundry-apigee/docs/apigee-service-broker-prerequisites.md

     This broker works with both private cloud (OPDK) and SaaS Edge.
 If you are not an existing Apigee Edge customer you can register for a free SaaS account at [https://accounts.apigee.com/accounts/sign_up](https://accounts.apigee.com/accounts/sign_up).

+- An Active PWS Trial Account - you can sign up for free [here](https://pivotal.io/get-started).
+This will give you 2GB of App instance memory, which is enough to complete Apigee PCF Labs.

 - Apigee SSO CLI

     The broker will create the (reverse) proxy on Apigee Edge for the app's route.
 This requires authenticating with Edge; ideally this is done with an authorization token, generated with scripts in the [Apigee SSO CLI bundle](http://docs.apigee.com/api-services/content/using-oauth2-security-apigee-edge-management-api#installingacurlandgettokenutilities).
 Plain username and password may also be used if necessary.